QCDHUB/GAN2021/README.md

 # GAN2021

 This is a repo for the GAN codes in development (Dev) and in their current final version (V0).
-See the README texts in the corresponding folders for explanations on how to use them.
+See the README texts in the corresponding folders for further explanations.